|

 Eobhan or Ewen |

-After the death of John, Lord of the Isles, circa 1350, MacKinnon took
+After the death of John, Lord of the

-part in the rebellion against the heir to the Lordship, and was hanged
+rebellion against the heir to the Lordship,

-for his trouble. |
+and was hanged for his trouble.
+“And the

 1350 |